Mindoro Tamaraws: National Basketball League

 In 2021, a second team dubbed as the Mindoro Tamaraws Disiplinados was formed for the NBL–Pilipinas which is meant to a more homegrown-oriented team as opposed to the MPBL team which is intended to be the "showcase team".

 Scheduled Pilipinas Super League participation

 In October 2023, the Disiplinados were announced as one of the new teams for the Pilipinas Super League's 2023–24 President's Cup, where team would supposedly participate under the name RCP Pola Disiplinados–Shawarma Shack.

 During the opening ceremonies, however, there was no mention of the Disiplinados.
 The team would move forward as the RCP–Shawarma Shack Demigods.

 Home venues

 When mayor Cruz joined the team's ownership, it was also reported that a new arena was under construction in Calapan.
 The arena became known as the Sentrong Pangkabataan and opened its doors in 2023.
-In 2024, the Mindoro franchise moved to the Pola Gymnasium in Pola before going back to Calapan in 2025.
+In 2024, the Mindoro franchise moved to the Pola Gymnasium in Pola.